loulafripouille/express-form-handler/README.md

   - If the i18n error was already used by your project and configured, on showing translated error messages, that overwrite your i18n configuration settings.
   - Then, I removed i18n dependency for a simple require-dir on json files.
 - Add common.js file to handle some 'magic values' through constants system.

-# I'm working on...

-- **Model persistence** a form can be related to a model (mongoDB for exemple), so, on a post request, if form is valid, the form data will be persisted in the given model.